 What’s the rhythm of life like throughout the year?
 Are there clear seasons?

-Absolutely.
 The primary season runs from late October through April, when the winds pick up, making it ideal for kiteboarding, windsurfing, and winging.
-That’s when the town is at its busiest—lots of events, live music, and a great mix of people.
+That’s when the town is at its busiest with lots of events, live music, and a great mix of people.
 Then there’s the shoulder season in May and June, which is warmer and quieter but still beautiful.
-Summer (July through September) is low season.
+Summer, July through September, is low season.
 It gets hot and humid, and many people leave, but those of us who stay enjoy slower days, beach walks at sunrise or sunset, and more time to explore other parts of Baja.
+The summer also brings some of the most extraordinary wildlife encounters on the Sea of Cortez, from killer whales moving through the bay to large gatherings of mobula rays and dolphins.

 Who’s Moving to La Ventana, and Why They Stay